colmap/colmap/doc/faq.rst

 Mask image regions
 ------------------

-COLMAP supports masking of keypoints during feature extraction by passing a ``mask_path`` to a folder with image masks.
+COLMAP supports masking of keypoints during feature extraction two different ways:

+1. Passing ``mask_path`` to a folder with image masks.
 For a given image, the corresponding mask must have the same sub-path below this root as the image has below ``image_path``.
 The filename must be equal, aside from the added extension ``.png``.
 For example, for an image ``image_path/abc/012.jpg``, the mask would be ``mask_path/abc/012.jpg.png``.

+2. Passing ``camera_mask_path`` to a single mask image.
+This single mask is applied to all images.

-No features will be extracted in regions, where the mask image is black (pixel intensity value 0 in grayscale).
+In both cases no features will be extracted in regions, where the mask image is black (pixel intensity value 0 in grayscale).

 Register/localize new images into an existing reconstruction